Special Olympics Kosovo

 Special Olympics Kosovo is a sporting organisation for children and adults with intellectual disabilities that operates in Kosovo.
 It is part of the global Special Olympics movement.

 History

 Special Olympics Kosovo was founded in 2002.
 Athletes from Kosovo first took part in the 2003 Special Olympics World Summer Games held in Dublin.
 This was the first time a team represented Kosovo at an international multisport event.
 Kosovo has participated in every Special Olympics World Summer Games since 2003 and Special Olympics World Winter Games since 2013.

-Their first successful participation came at the 2019 Special Olympics in Abu Dhabi.
-In which the Kosovan delegation won three medals.